xfce-mirror/thunar/.gitlab/issue_templates/Default.md

 <!--
 For crashes, it's best to get a backtrace to see which method failed to execute.

-To get a meaningful backtrace, you will need to install Thunar debug symbols.
+To get a meaningful backtrace, you will need to install debug symbols.
 Check the Xfce wiki to see how to do so: https://docs.xfce.org/contribute/bugs/start#backtraces

 It's basically `ulimit -c unlimited` to produce coredumps on crashes and then using gdb on it to get the backtrace out of the coredump.